dogweather/forkful/content/en/haskell/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSVs (Comma-Separated Values) involves parsing and generating files that store tabular data in a simple, text-based format.
-Programmers frequently engage in this task to efficiently import or export data from spreadsheets, databases, or to facilitate data interchange between different programs.

 ## How to:
 In Haskell, handling CSV files can be achieved using the `cassava` library, one of the popular third-party libraries for this purpose.
 Below are examples showcasing how to read from and write to CSV files using `cassava`.

 **1. Reading a CSV file:**